-A common belief united people facing hunger and hardship - that change was needed across the UK to improve the day-to-day experiences of people without enough to get by on.
+A common belief united people facing hunger and hardship: that change was needed across the UK to improve the day-to-day experiences of people without enough to get by on.
 We consistently heard that more support was needed to allow people to participate in society and to have the best possible chances in life.
+Many people we spoke to were already facing significant financial struggles and living the reality of going without essentials.
+In some cases, they had been enduring this for a sustained period of time and struggled to see an end to their situation.